Marvbudd/shoebox/docs/guide/creating-archive.md

 **Safe Deletion Workflow:**

 1. **Create a backup first**: Archive > Backup Archive
-2. **Identify files to remove**: Review your media in the filesystem
+2. **Identify items to remove**: Review them in Shoebox or in the filesystem
-3. **Delete from filesystem**: Remove unwanted files from photo/, video/, or audio/ directories
-4. **Clean up metadata**: Use Archive > Edit Media to delete orphaned metadata entries
+3. **Open Media Manager**: Use Archive > Edit Media to inspect the item before deleting
-   - Delete button appears only when physical file is missing
+4. **Review file details**: Confirm archive path, symlink path if present, file size, and file status
+5. **Delete using the review dialog**:
+   - Missing file: remove metadata only
+   - Regular file: move the file to system trash and remove metadata
+   - Symlink: remove metadata plus symlink, or metadata plus symlink plus target file
+6. **Respect playlist protections**:
+   - Photos with playlist entries cannot be deleted
-   - Prevents deletion if item is referenced in playlists
+   - Audio/video items referenced by playlists cannot be deleted

 See [Metadata Cleanup](../features/metadata.md#metadata-cleanup) for complete details.